samblenny/feather-tft-clock/README.md

 - **START**: Switch to Set Mode

 Set Mode (sub-modes: year, month-day, hours-minutes):
-- **UP**: Add 1 to the value being set, press and hold to increment the value faster
+- **UP**: Add 1 to the value being set, or press and hold to increment the value faster
-- **DOWN**: Subtract 1 from the value being set, press and hold to decrement the value faster
+- **DOWN**: Subtract 1 from the value being set, or press and hold to decrement the value faster
 - **A** or **RIGHT**: Advance to the next sub-mode
 - **LEFT**: Switch to the previous sub-mode